krunalrbacancy/demo/README.md

 # Project Setup

-Follow the steps below to set up the project, install required dependencies, and run the project locally with SASS.
+Follow these steps to set up the project, install required dependencies, and run the project locally with SASS.

 ## Prerequisites